 |MatSu – First Aid / CPR / AED||Jun-02-22||Jun-02-22||Thursday 1PM to 5PM|

-This 40-hour introductory training covers: Basic electrical theory, electrical code, blueprints, and tool safety.
+Training covers: Basic electrical theory, electrical code, blueprints, and tool safety.
 Hands-on training includes – wiring of switches, GFCI receptacles, duplex receptacles, panels, 3-way and 4-way switches, bending EMT and rigid conduit.
 Students apply the skills they learn by assembling and wiring a lamp with a light switch, outlets, and USB receptacles.

 Heavy & Light Duty Mechanics (Mat-Su & Fairbanks)

-This 40-hour introductory training covers instruction into Heavy Duty Diesel Mechanics.
+Training covers instruction into Heavy Duty Diesel Mechanics.
 Modules include – hydraulics, drivetrains, fuel systems, exhaust systems, electrical functions, and troubleshooting techniques.
 The proper use of tools and jobsite safety will be included in the instruction.